mcsrainbow/mcsrainbow.github.io/en/2022/01/notes-from-educated-a-memoir/index.md

-# Notes from reading 'Educated: A Memoir'
+# Notes from 'Educated: A Memoir'

 Flee as a bird to your mountain.